 Ultimately, we expect a number of approaches to emerge as third-party cookies and other online identifiers erode.
 We have a looming deadline, so it’s encouraging to see the industry coming together to work on solutions like UID 2.0 that create a tangible path forward and we’re excited to support it.

 In turn, how will this new common currency help drive better ad revenue for broadcasters and publishers?

 Today’s consumers don’t just hope for personalization from digital content, they expect it.
-Targeted & personalized advertising is central to maximizing the value of our inventory, and premium user experiences which enables us to keep investing in content that entertains people right around the country at a local & hyper-local level.
+Targeted, personalized advertising is central to maximizing the value of our inventory, and premium user experiences which enables us to keep investing in content that entertains people around the country at a local and hyper-local level.